ostruk/ostruk-fishfry-tours/README.md

 Frontend tests are contained in the [app-test.js](front/src/__tests__) file.
 They are DOM tests written with the help of [React's Testing Library](https://testing-library.com/).
 Axios requests to the API are mocked using Jest's mock function.
 Tests verify that the board gets rendered with all the items as well as use case functionality by simulating user interactions such as clicking buttons and entering text into input fields.

 Other functional tests could be written using [snapshot approach](https://jestjs.io/docs/snapshot-testing) provided by Jest as well as individual component testing and unit tests.

+NOTE: the tests are not exhaustive - they don't test the editing and removal use cases.

 ### DevOps Pipeline
 [.travis.yml](.travis.yml) file contains build instructions for Travis CI.
 There are 2 phases - the testing phase and the deployment phase.
 During testing phase the backend and the frontend tests are ran.
 If the testing phase is successful, the deployment phase runs, during which the app gets deployed to Heroku.